-San Marcos will enter Stage 3 drought restrictions on Sunday, City says
+San Marcos will enter Stage 3 drought restrictions on Sunday, city says

 The Stage 3 rules also limit washing cars at home and watering foundations to one day per week.
 Wasting water is prohibited.

-If you have any questions about the rules, visit the City's drought website.
+Anyone with any questions about the rules is encouraged to visit the City's drought website.